mryellow/ros-dqn-rat-js/README.md

 > Learns to maintain it's distance from the goal so as to maximise forward rewards.
 Also builds decent PoseCell maps with lots of loops in the same area.

+* Central eye goal reward proportional to distance and walls.

+> Quickly generalises the direction of goal sensors and approach them without learning to run into walls again.
+However goal update may be a little slow.
+Often turns around to see the goal and results in creating a link elsewhere on the map.

 ## `temporal_window`:

 * 2